Do you like to chat on the internet? If the answer is yes, sit up and pay attention.

 Gravatar logo from its website.

-Gravatar is a free service used to manage one’s avatars on the web and allows Internet users to have “an effortless and verified way to establish their identity online”, as stated on its official website.
+Gravatar is a free service used to manage your avatars across the web and allows you to “transform your email address into your digital passport: one avatar, one bio, social connections, and verified links,” as stated on its official website.

 Websites and other services can use these avatars to “humanize” their platforms a little more.

-Beyond WordPress, Slack, Github, Atlassian, Disqus, or even Stack Overflow, use gravatars in particular.
+Beyond WordPress, a number of other applications use gravatars, including Slack, Github, Atlassian, Disqus, and even Stack Overflow.

-By extension, the avatar, i.e. the image that represents the user of a computer, has taken the name of the service that manages it.
-This is why you will hear more about gravatars than avatars.
+By extension, the avatar, i.e. the image that represents an internet user, has taken the name of the service that manages it.
+This is why you will hear more about “gravatars” than “avatars.”

-Here is an example of various comments from readers of the blog.
-You can see that it helps to get a better idea of who is who (unless there’s no photo):
+Here is an example of various comments from readers of the WPMarmite blog.
+You can see that it helps you get a better idea of who is who:

-Example of Gravatar for WordPress in the comments of a WPMarmite blog post.
+Screenshot of two comments from a WPMarmite blog post.

 So, how does all this Gravatar for WordPress thing work?